+44 7393 450837

 For instance, a seller of a 1933 Saint-Gaudens Double Eagle $20 gold coin might find it challenging to estimate its worth because only 13 of these coins are known to exist, and only one of them is permitted to be legally owned.

-What Alternative Investments Have To Offer?
+What Distinguish Alternative Investments from Others?

 The following characteristics almost universally distinguish alternative investments from conventional forms of investment: